When you enter Friendship House, you feel like you’ve arrived in a friendly environment, and that’s not about the furniture or the light.

 Slow living – no rush, no pressure, just present

-You can reach the Friendship House by car in approximately 40 minutes from Sibiu and 1 hour and 30 minutes from Brașov.
-The house is located in Porumbacu de Sus, within the Oberwood Complex and is easily accessible from DN1.
+You can reach Friendship House by car in approximately 40 minutes from Sibiu and 1 hour and 30 minutes from Brașov.
+The house is located in Porumbacu de Sus, within the Oberwood Complex, and is easily accessible from DN1.

 Yes.
 Friendship House offers complete silence, warm natural light, intimate spaces, and calm energy – everything you need for an authentic retreat.
 It’s ideal for small groups, introspection sessions, and reconnection.